Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 #### Recreating the EFI System Partition

-**If your EFI partition is mirrored, you do not need to perform these steps, simply move to [recreating the SWAP](#adding-the-label-to-the-swap-partition-if-applicable) partition (if applicable).**

 To recreate the EFI system partition, we need to format **nvme0n1p1** and then replicate the contents of the healthy partition (in our example: nvme1n1p1) onto it.

 Here, we assume that both partitions have been synchronised and contain up-to-date files.

 > [!warning]
-> If there was a major system update such as kernel or grub and both partitions were not synchronised, consult this [section](#rebuilding-raid-when-efi-partitions-are-not-synchronized-after-major-system-updates-eg-grub) once you are done creating the new EFI System Partition.
+> If there was a major system update such as kernel or grub and both partitions were not synchronised, consult this [section](#efiraidgrub) once you are done creating the new EFI System Partition.
 >

 First, format the partition: